noorsabr/HLF-Ontologies/README.md

 # Ontology Repository

 Welcome to the Ontology Repository!
-This repository contains a collection of ontologies designed to facilitate structured and standardized representation of knowledge in various domains.
+This repository contains a collection of ontologies designed to facilitate structured and standardized representation of knowledge in HyperLedger Fabric.
 These ontologies aim to improve their respective fields' data integration, knowledge sharing, and reasoning capabilities.

 ## Table of Contents